btoll/tools/git/README.md

         This will not delete any branches.
 It's intention is to allow for further inspection of all the deletion candidates.
 The file will be executable.

+    -i  Interactive mode.

-    -l  Will operate in DRY RUN mode.
+    --dry-run, -l  Will operate in DRY RUN mode.
 Will list all branches to be deleted.
         This is useful (and safe) when you are not sure which branches will be removed by the filter.

+    --no-merged Operate on unmerged branches instead.

     --no-remote-delete Do not delete the branches remotely.